Quote Tool

 Project success

-Design stages
+Design iterations

 Follows a small selection of screens from major milestones along the 18 month journey, that shows where we started and how our thinking and UX evolved over time.
-These stages are not literal project stages, just convenient groupings for the purposes of this visualisation.

 Stage 1

 Our earliest wireframe prototypes were trying to solve the problems of task hierarchy and organisation.
 We explored concepts of creating ‘spaces’ (e.g. a room, the roof, or a garden) that became containers inside which you could build out the tasks, allowing more targeted pricing.
-A ‘task basket’ was another idea we explored that allowed you to select all the tasks you might want to add for a job or space in advance (like a survey), before fleshing out the detail.
+A ‘task basket’ was another idea we explored that allowed you to select all the tasks you might want to add for a job or space in advance (like a survey), before fleshing out the details.

 Stage 2